 Q - How did you choose the business name?

 A - Since 1998 I have worked closely with the British Quality Foundation using the European Foundation Quality Management Excellence Model (EFQM) through which I have been assessing a range of public, private and not-or-profit organisations, such as local authorities, GSK, TNT and other large entities.
 The EFQM Excellence Model is, in my view, one of the best holistic quality management model around and it focuses on an organisation's approaches to the processes that it uses to enable excellence.
-The name of my company flowed from that ' Approaches for Performance Excellence'. it was a very exciting time.
-Of course, now that the company has moved into the more niche market of wellbeing and resilience we have changed its name to Alive and Thrive Wellbeing, which more aptly reflects what we are about.
+The original name of my company flowed from that ' Approaches for Performance Excellence'. it was a very exciting time.
+Of course, now that the company has moved into the more niche market of wellbeing and resilience I have changed its name to Alive and Thrive Wellbeing, which more aptly reflects what I want to help clients achieve.

-Q - How did you get the the point of dealing with wellbeing and resilience?
+Q - How did you get to the point of dealing with wellbeing and resilience?

 A - Its quite a journey, but I'll try to keep it short.
 Like I said, I had been heavily involved in diversity and inclusion and when David Macleod and Nita Clark published their report to the Prime Minister on Employee Engagement, I immediately saw the connection.
 I used to think that diversity and inclusion was just about fairness, the Equality Act, and so on.
 In fact my training in organisations and lecturing in universities tended to only focus on this narrow field, but that changed.

-I became intensely involved in the Employee Engagement movement through Engage for Success and I came to realise that people, all of us, are unique individuals.
+I became intensely involved in the Employee Engagement movement through Engage for Success and the Chartered Institute of Personnel and Development.
+I came to realise that people, all of us, are individuals with aspirations and a uniqueness about how we can achieve them.
 This may be obvious, but many do not see it that way.
-Our uniqueness begins at the point of conception, our country of birth, through our upbringing and environment, our education and unique experiences; nature and nurture, if you like.
+Our uniqueness begins at the point of conception, our country of birth, through our upbringing and environment, our education and personal experiences; nature and nurture, if you like.